NathanKr/my-use-action-state-hook-playground/README.md

 <h2 id="project-description">Project Description</h2>
-A next.js project with server action that is invoked using generic custom hook and consumed by a generic component to show loading , error , success and data
+A Next.js project with server action that is invoked using a generic custom hook and consumed by a generic component to show loading , error , success and data

 <h2 id="motivation">Motivation</h2>
-i want to use useActionState check <a href='https://github.com/NathanKr/use-action-state-hook-playground'>use-action-state-hook-playground</a> for generic error \ loading of server action <a href='https://github.com/NathanKr/generic-handle-server-action-error-and-loading'>generic-handle-server-action-error-and-loading</a> but useActionState does not work in next.js so i want to do my simplified version
+I want to use <code>useActionState</code> for generic error/loading of server action .However, <code>useActionState</code> currently does not work in Next.js, so I created my simplified version.

 <h2 id="installation">Installation</h2>